 “49% of Americans are living paycheck-to-paycheck.
 Considering that the Census Bureau estimated a U.S. population of 323.1 million last summer, 77.2% of whom are adults 18 and older, this suggests that up to 122 million Americans are currently living paycheck-to-paycheck.”
 Motley Fool/Retirement

-Considering going out two nights a week instead of three and and saving the difference.
-Do you really need cable TV as well as a online streaming service?
+Considering going out two nights a week instead of three and saving the difference.
+Do you really need cable TV as well as an online streaming service?

 We at the Bankruptcy Advocates have helped our clients with their budgets for over 25 years.